zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 -march=gfx908:sramecc+:xnack- helloworld.c -o helloworld
 ```

-The TargetID specified on the command line is passed to the clang driver using
+The target ID specified on the command line is passed to the clang driver using
-target-feature flag, to the LLVM optimizer and backend using `-mattr` flag, and
+`target-feature` flag, to the LLVM optimizer and back end using `-mattr` flag, and
 to linker using `-plugin-opt=-mattr` flag.
 This feature is compatible with
 offload-arch command-line option and multi-image binaries for multiple
 architectures.